pak3nuh/kafka-topic-ui/README.md

 # kafka-topic-ui

-UI for viewing or publishing events on a kafka topic
+UI for viewing or publishing events on a kafka topics.

+It uses the kafka client version 2.2.0.

 # Run the UI